 CRDTS maintains a complaint review process whereby a candidate may request a review of documentation, concerns, or protocols affecting their individual examination results.
 This is a formalized process conducted by a special committee whose charge is to review the facts to determine if the examiners' findings substantiate the results.
-Any request for such a review must be submitted in writing (filed and received) to the Administrative Office of CRDTS no later than 14 days following the official date on which the scores were released to the candidate or the candidate's program/school.
+Any request for such a review must be submitted in writing (filed and received) to CRDTS Central Office no later than 14 days following the official date on which the scores were released to the candidate or the candidate's program/school.
 The Committee is required to complete its review within 60 days from the time of receiving a formal request; during that time, the candidate may apply for reexamination.
-If the candidate files a formal complaint, then retests and passes the examination before the complaint may be obtained from CRDTS Central Office or from the CRDTS website (Complaint Review).
+If the candidate files a formal complaint, then retests and passes the examination before the complaint has been fully processed, the complaint review will be terminated.
+Forms to submit a formal complaint may be obtained from CRDTS Central Office or from the CRDTS website (Complaint Review).
 Documentation for the complaint must be submitted on this form.